-The Board currently has six (6) members comprising two (2) are Executive Directors, two (2) are Independent Non-Executive Directors and two (2) are Non-Independent Non-Executive Directors.
+The Board currently has six (6) members comprising one (1) Non-Independent Non-Executive Chairman, two (2) are Executive Directors, two (2) are Independent Non-Executive Directors and one (1) is Non-Independent Non-Executive Director.

 The members of the Board are professionals with calibre and entrepreneurs equipped with industry specific knowledge and experience.
 This wide spectrum of skills and experience provide the strength that is needed to lead the Company to meet its objectives.
 The Board is of the opinion that the directors, with their different background and specializations, collectively bring with them the required expertise and experience to discharge the Board's duties and responsibilities.